 - Home to Centennial Campus, a national model for successful public-private research parks

-- Extension offices in all 100 counties and on the Cherokee Reservation taking discovery, economic and quality of life benefits to all areas of the state
+- Extension offices in all 100 counties and in the territory of the Eastern Band of Cherokee Indians, delivering research-based services to all areas of the state

 Winning in Competition and in the Classroom